ironnewa/Tool-Inventory-Manager/README.md

 # Tool-Inventory-Manager
-Design and implementation process of a tool organization device.
+WIP - Design and implementation process of a tool organization device.
 This system is in early development.

 ## General